ataylor89/assembly/printf/README.md

 For a long time I asked, "Why do we need the stack?
 Why do we use the stack?"

-The answer is simple... the stack can be used to pass arguments to a function.

-It is also possible to use registers to pass arguments to a function, but if we were to rely on registers alone, and not use the stack, then our function (or library) would monopolize many registers.
+I'll do my best to explain.

-When we use the stack to pass arguments to a function, we have to manage the stack.
+We use the stack to pass arguments to a function.
+We also use the stack to preserve register values.

-In our example, printf.s, we store three values on the stack.

-We store the values in registers X29 and X30 on the stack.
+When we call the function printf, in our example printf.s, first we save the values of registers X29 and X30 onto the stack, so that we can restore them later.

-We also store the constant 2025 on the stack.

-The printf function parses the format string, and sees that there is one integer argument.
-Then it pops the stack to retrieve the integer argument, 2025.
-Then it creates a new string according to the format that it's given.
+Then we push the value 2025 onto the stack, because it is an argument to the printf function.

-It's important to know that, when we call a function like printf, the X29 and X30 registers get modified.
+When we finally call printf with the command `bl _printf`, the registers X29 and X30 get modified.

-The X29 register contains the frame pointer, and it gets modified to point to a new stack frame.
+The register X29 contains the frame pointer, and it gets modified to contain a new frame pointer.

-The X30 register contains the return address, and it gets modified to point to a new return address.
+The register X30 contains the return address, and it gets modified to contain a new return address.

-For example, when we call printf with the command `bl _printf`, the register X30 gets updated to point to the address immediately following `bl _printf`, and the register X29 gets updated to point to a new stack frame.

-We want to preserve the values of registers X29 and X30, since they get modified when we call printf.

-In order to preserve these values, we save them to the stack before calling printf.

-After printf is finished, we restore the values of registers X29 and X30, by loading them from the stack.

-I'll try to explain this more concisely.

-Our program has a stack frame.
-It stores the frame pointer in X29 and the return address in X30.

-When we call printf, we store a new frame pointer in X29, and we store a new return address in X30.

-In order to preserve the old frame pointer and the old return address, we save them onto the stack before calling printf.
-After printf is done, we restore the values of X29 and X30 by loading them from the stack.
+After printf is finished, we restore the old values of X29 and X30 by loading them from the stack.

-I hope this explains why we store the values of X29 and X30 onto the stack, before calling printf.
-We need to preserve the values of X29 and X30 so we save them onto the stack, call printf, and then restore them from the stack.

-We save the constant 2025 onto the stack as well.

-The function printf pops the stack to get its integer argument, 2025.
+This way we preserve the values of registers X29 and X30.

-In essence, we use the stack to pass arguments to a function.
+You might ask, "Why don't we just use registers to pass arguments to a function?"

+We actually can... but it's impractical to use registers.

+If we pass 50 arguments to printf, then it's hard to find enough registers to store these values.

-We could also use registers to do this, but then the functions that we call would monopolize many registers, and make them unavailable for use.
+It's also the case that, if we use registers to pass arguments to a function, and solely rely on registers, then the functions we call would monopolize a certain set of registers.
+We want these registers to be available for use by the assembly programmer... we don't want them to be reserved for the functions that we call.

-For this reason, it is more practical to use the stack to pass arguments to a function.
+For these reasons, it is more practical to use the stack to pass arguments to a function.

-I know that stack management is complicated.
-I have tried my best to explain it.

-If you ask me the question, "Why do we use the stack?" the short answer is that we use the stack to pass arguments to a function.
-The long answer is that we use the stack to pass arguments to a function, and we also use it to preserve register values, like the values of registers X29 and X30.
+We use the stack to pass arguments to a function.
+We also use the stack to preserve register values.